CSCfi/csc-user-guide/docs/cloud/rahti4/storage/persistent.md

 new claim is made, and **a Pod mounts it**, a new volume space will be created.

 !!!
 Note "Change from previous Rahti version"
-    In Rahti4, a new persisnten volume will remain in **"⏳ Pending"** untill any Pod mounts it.
+    In Rahti4, a new persisnten volume will remain in **"⏳ Pending"** until any Pod mounts it.
 This is a change from previous versions of Rahti where the volume was crested right away.

 There is one storage classes available in Rahti: